Practice Credit Requirements and Guidelines

 You should submit your forms as soon as possible upon completing your work experience.
 Summer experiences are due no later than end of September and winter experiences or any remaining credit needed for graduation for May candidates are due by end of February.

-You must submit all Employment Verification Forms prior to registration for your final two semesters.
+You must submit all fully completed Employment Verification Forms prior to the start of your final semester.

 Remember, you will not graduate until you successfully complete this requirement.
-Students who wait to submit forms, risk the chance that an employer or supervisor is unable to provide verification at a later date.
+Students who wait to submit forms risk the chance that an employer or supervisor is unable to provide verification at a later date and will likely delay your graduation.

 If you hold a J-1 or F-1 visa, and wish to earn practice credit for work completed in the United States, you should work closely with the International Students and Scholars Office to attain and complete the proper paperwork (Curricular Practical Training-CPT) that allows international students the opportunity to work in the US.
 If required, the Office of Student Services can provide you with a letter indicating that you must work as an academic/graduation requirement.